Table of Contents generated with DocToc

 - Credentials / auth: None.

-- Network: Runs fully offline/local — it only reads local JSON files.
+- Network: Runs fully offline/local — it only reads local JSON, TOML, and rules files.

 What it checks